Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation

 \subsection{Re-synthesis Module}

-Due to limitations such as the capabilities of the teacher LLM, not all instructions in a directly synthesized instruction set may be answerable by the referenced unsupervised text.
-To ensure the synthesized instructions remain faithful to the referenced unsupervised text, we employ a re-synthesis module to repeatedly re-synthesize these failed instructions over multiple iterations, aiming to generate instructions that can be fully answered based on the referenced unsupervised text. \paragraph{Single Sample Reference-synthesis} During re-synthesis, we process only one failed instruction at a time and randomly sample a subset of successfully synthesized instructions as reference examples for the teacher LLM in each iteration.
-By providing the teacher LLM with different batches of reference samples during each re-synthesis attempt, we enhance the success rate of re-synthesis. \paragraph{Hyperparameter Configuration} The outputs of large language models (LLMs) are significantly influenced by hyperparameters such as temperature, top-p, and frequency penalty.
-To improve re-synthesis success rates, we meticulously calibrated these hyperparameters to define a high-creativity mode, enabling the teacher LLM to synthesize instructions more creatively based on reference samples.
+Due to limitations of the teacher LLM, not all instructions in a directly synthesized instruction set may be answerable from the source text.
+To improve fidelity, we employ a re-synthesis module that iteratively re-synthesizes these unanswerable instructions over multiple rounds, replacing them with instructions that can be fully answered based on the same text. \paragraph{Single-Sample Reference Synthesis} During re-synthesis, we process one failed instruction at a time and randomly sample a different subset of successfully synthesized instructions as reference examples in each iteration, improving the success rate by exposing the teacher LLM to varied reference contexts. \paragraph{Hyperparameter Configuration} The outputs of LLMs are significantly influenced by hyperparameters such as temperature, top-p, and frequency penalty.
+To improve re-synthesis success rates, we tune these hyperparameters to define a high-creativity configuration, enabling the teacher LLM to synthesize more varied instructions based on reference samples.